filipporomani/whatsapp-python/README.md

 Whereas using third-party providers of the WhatsApp API can result in monthly fees, using the WhatsApp API[^1] offered directly by Facebook is much cheaper, even if the billing documentation is quite difficult to understand.

 > [!CAUTION]
 > It is now mandatory to add a credit card to the WhatsApp account (at least for me) in order to use the service.
-I was even charged a fee for using a non-test phone number (~€1.20), so be careful when using the API!
+I was even charged a tiny fee for using a non-test phone number (~€1.20), so be careful when using the API!
 I'm not responsible for any costs you may face by using the API.
+>
+> The API should be, however, free for testing purposes with the provided test phone number.

 All the prices are available in the [**WhatsApp API docs**](https://developers.facebook.com/docs/whatsapp/pricing).